Skip to content

 Near-infrared (NIR) operates at 700-1,400 nm.
 It penetrates deeper into tissue — the wavelengths that drive the cellular benefits (mitochondrial function, collagen synthesis, inflammation reduction) seen in photobiomodulation research.[1]

 Full-spectrum combines near, mid, and far infrared.
 If you're spending $3K+, get full-spectrum.
-The research supporting tissue-level benefits comes primarily from NIR wavelengths.
+The photobiomodulation research (PMID: 29295570) supporting tissue-level benefits comes primarily from NIR wavelengths.[8]

 3. Build Quality and Materials

 The wood matters more than you think.
 Cedar and hemlock are standard.
 Basswood is hypoallergenic.
-Avoid saunas that use plywood, MDF, or synthetic materials — they can off-gas VOCs at elevated temperatures.
+Avoid saunas that use plywood, MDF, or synthetic materials — they can off-gas volatile organic compounds at elevated temperatures (PMID: 17079044).
 I look for solid tongue-and-groove construction, not glued panels.

 4. Heater Technology